dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 Now all that's left is a function that parses the symbol table.
 It's important to note that some symbols only occupy a single address, like a label or a variable, while others will occupy a range of addresses.
 Fortunately symbols have a size field.

-An example function is included below, showing how a symbol can be looked up by it's address.
+An example function is included below, showing how a symbol can be looked up by its address.
 The name of this symbol is then printed, using a fictional `print` function.

 ```c
 Elf64_Shdr* sym_tab;